Last Updated on April 14, 2026 by Luis Cooper

 Accurate multi-band GPS:

-With “All-Systems” and true dual-frequency (L1+L5) for tough environments, standard GPS goes up to 38 hours on one charge.
+With “All-Systems” and true dual-frequency (L1+L5) for tough environments, standard GPS lasts up to 38 hours on a single charge.

 In my downtown “urban canyon” test, the multiband mode stuck to the sidewalk line far better than mid-range smartwatches that cost more.